surayashivji/planets.js/README.md

-# Planets.js
+# Planets.js 🌎

 #### JavaScript 3D Planet Library ###

-Planets.js is a simple library built upon Three.js to create procedural and texture-based Planets.
+Planets.js is a simple library built on Three.js that creates procedural and texture-based Planets.

 ## Installation